Collect external ID:s to your Netigate survey

-How to include ID on survey link
+How to include ID:s with the survey link

 The addition that you will need to add to the survey link is pretty simple.
-This is a short tag that you need to add at the end of the link: “&EID=[ID]” or “&CPXID=[ID]”
+This is the short tag that you need to add at the end of the link: “&EID=[ID]” or “&CPXID=[ID]”

-You will need to create a survey link in the distribution of your survey, and copy the link.
+You will need to create a survey link in the distribution of your survey and copy the link.
 At the end of the link you will need to add the tag for including an external ID: “&EID=[ID]” or “&CPXID=[ID]”

 The most important part is “&EID=” and “&CPXID=” as these two are the abbreviations used by the system to identify ID:s.
 The “[ID]” part at the end is something that you will need to replace with the tag or placeholder that you need to use in order to collect ID:s.

 This example is connected to a demo NPS survey.
 You may replace the [ID] at the end of the tag with whatever you wish.

 When conducting a “real” survey the [ID] needs to be replaced with the placeholder used by the panel provider, or visitor ID-tag from your website.

 In the survey you will need to create a Textbox-question.
 This textbox will be used to collect the external ID:s that are attached to the survey links.